jenkinsci/js-modules/FAQs.md

 GUI using the same techniques and technologies as before (server-side, Jelly etc).

 ### What is the difference between a "module" and a "bundle"?
-A "bundle" is a single JavaScript file that contains 1 or more [CommonJS] "modules".
+A "bundle" is a single JavaScript file that contains 1 or more [CommonJS] "modules", inlined into the file, with all `require`s resolved internally in the bundle.

 [CommonJS] modules employ a nice (easy to understand) synchronous module loading pattern via synchronous `require` statements.
 This works fine in a server type environment (ala NodeJS), but things get a bit weird and messy in the browser if these